mark/Bloxley-Tutorials/2 - Tilox/tutorial.md

 This is pretty easy to understand--it gets called when an actor enters a **Pit** patch, and causes the actor to become disabled.
 If you run the flash app, and jump off into nothingness, you'll see the actor fade away.
 Now we just need to hook that into ending the game.

 As we discussed in the last tutorial, Bloxley's default game flow includes a pair of methods `didBeatLevel()` and `didLoseLevel()` where you can determine if the level was beaten or not.
 Bloxley checks to see if a level was lost, before it checks whether a level was beaten--so if both conditions are reached at the same time, the level will be lost.
-I'm mentioning this because it's relevant for Tilox.
+(I'm mentioning this because it's relevant for Tilox.)

 So, first: winning.
-In standard Tilox, you win when the final square left is the one that the player is standing on.
-To handle the case where there are multiple players, we'll just check that the number of Floor patches is the same as the number of Player actors.
+In standard Tilox, you win when there is only one floor patch left--the patch you're standing on.
 In the `TiloxPlayController` class, insert the following method:

     override public function didBeatLevel():Boolean {
-        return board().allActors().ofType("Player").howMany() == board().allPatches().ofType("Floor").howMany();
+        return board().allPatches().ofType("Floor").areExactly(1);
     }

 The method there is I think pretty readable.
-One one hand, it takes the board, looks at all of the actors, narrows that down to only actors that are **Player**s, and finds out how many of them there are.
-Since we have only one kind of actor, the call to `ofType("Player")` is somewhat redundant, but it makes the method more explicit, and symmetric to the patch case.
-On the other hand, it takes the board, looks at all of the patches, gets only the patches that are **Floor**s, and looks at how many of those there are.
-If those are the same, then the level has been beaten.
+It takes the board, looks at all of the patches, gets only the patches that are **Floor**s, and looks at how many of those there are.
+If there is exactly 1, then the level has been beaten.

 Next, losing.
 The user loses a game of Tilox if the player jumps into a pit.
-Extending that to multiple players could mean (a) any player jumps into a pit, or (b) all players jump into a pit.
-I chose the former, but it doesn't matter too much.
 In the `TiloxPlayController` class, insert the method:

     override public function didLoseLevel():Boolean {
-        return board().allActors().ofType("Player").areAnyDisabled();
+        return board().allActors().theFirst().isDisabled();
     }

-The only new method here is `areAnyDisabled()`, which returns true if any actors have been disabled.
-It's a useful method for end-of-game conditions, like here.
-To see all of those methods, check out `bloxley/model/collection/BXGroup.as`.
+This method looks at the first (and only) actor on the board, and returns true if it has been disabled.

 Since we want to be able to display when the game is won and lost, also stick the following method into `TiloxPlayController`: